-An Easter homily if I were giving one.
-It’s based on the Easter sermon preached by Bishop Lancelot Andrewes before King James at Whitehall on Easter Sunday 1609.
+An Easter homily inspired by the sermon preached by Bishop Lancelot Andrewes before King James at Whitehall on Easter Sunday 1609.

 The New Testament word for sepulchre, tomb (as in empty tomb) is mnema.
-It’s the word that gives us memorial, memory, and mnemonics – phrases to help one remember things.
-The stories in the gospels about Jesus expelling demons from men living in the tombs are for me about freeing them from living in their memories, from living in the past.
+It’s the word that gives us memorial, memory, and mnemonics.
+The stories in the gospels about Jesus expelling demons from men living in tombs are for me about freeing them from living in their memories, from living in the past.

 Now think of the Easter story.
-Never mind if it’s literally true or not.
-Never mind if it’s a fable based on more ancient folk tales.
-It’s utterly psychologically authentic.
 The stone is rolled away.
 The contents of the tomb have escaped.

 Can you see that this is an invitation for us to let go of the past?
 If we are to live life abundant then we have to let go and move on.
 The empty tomb means the past is cleansed.
 It is forgiven.